Now That You Have a Brand … Maximize It!

 The way that you engage and address your customers on social media can literally make or break your brand – especially if something goes viral.
 The best way that you can use social media to maximize your brand is to create a posting schedule.

-If you have an employee or freelancer doing your social media, these tools will also help you ensure that their voice is your brand’s voice… before your posts go live.
+If you have an employee or freelancer doing your social media, these tools will also help you make sure that their voice is your brand’s voice … before your posts go live.